What is it?

 It has a lot of interesting features.
 Court personnel can post requests for interpreters, which interpreters office staff can add to their schedule with a single click.
 InterpretersOffice can be configured to do things automatically in response to certain events.
 For example, when a request for interpreting services is cancelled, InterpretersOffice can automatically remove it from the schedule and send email notification to any interpreters who have been assigned.

 There's much more.
 Further details are available in the project's README file.

 Nothing.
 It is a free and open-source project.

 What frameworks and libraries does it use?

 Who created it?

-David Mintz, at the Interpreters Office, US District Court, Southern District of New York.
+David Mintz developed it for the Interpreters Office of the US District Court, Southern District of New York.

 Can I try it out?